Last Updated on March 2, 2021 by Shaun Snapp

 HANA’s Hardware is Not Expensive?

 Why would any customer put BusinessOne on HANA?
 BusinessOne is targeted towards smaller companies that purchase BusinessOne because it is relatively inexpensive.
-Why would a price sensitive company like this put BusinessOne on HANA, a database that is both expensive to buy, but also very expensive to maintain?
+Why would a price sensitive company like this put BusinessOne on HANA, a database that is both expensive to buy and very expensive to maintain?
 Even the pricing Steve Lucas is putting forward here does not match the pricing list from SAP in any way.

 “I am certain Oracle would cite that hardware is extra, so let’s cover it right now.
 HANA servers from certified partners like Fujitsu are available for as little as $12K.
 That’s because we don’t force our customers into one hardware stack and then overcharge for it.
 We have certified partners like IBM, HP, DELL and the list goes on and on for HANA.
 We believe that the Intel platform, combined with the continued commoditization cycle we’ve seen for the last 40 years in computing will win…period.”